Lyr-7D1h/clusterit/ARCHITECTURE.md

 ## MODULE (following docker like format)

+Requirements:
+- Should have conditions
+	- if os == "ubuntu"
+	- if command failed
+- Should be able to get input from caller
+- Should be able to track state and changes
+- Should support local file upload and references

 - Each state used in
 - Create a list of dependencies for every executable used
 - Create a list of dependencies for all arguments used ($1, $2)